 How a Ghost Kitchen Works: Before vs After with Masterestaurant

 For a restaurant owner already running a brick-and-mortar location, a secondary ghost kitchen offers a path to scale without signing a new 10-year lease.
-For a first-time food entrepreneur, it is the most affordable entry point in the food business: a startup investment of USD 8,000–25,000 versus USD 80,000–200,000 for a full-service restaurant — a barrier to entry 6 to 10 times lower.
+For a first-time food entrepreneur, though, it is the most affordable entry point in the food business: a startup investment of USD 8,000–25,000 versus USD 80,000–200,000 for a full-service restaurant, a barrier to entry 6 to 10 times lower.
 It is the argument Diego F. Parra uses to validate a concept before committing major capital.

 Side-by-side comparison